Building payment workflows

 Yes

-Drop-in payments does not currently support retrieving saved payment methods.
-In order to handle this flow, use Elements.
+Drop-in payments do not currently support retrieving saved payment methods.
+To handle this flow, use Elements.

 Prerequisites: Refer to the Elements prerequisites section.